PDPA Compliance11 min read26 April 2026

 Approach 4: Enterprise GRC Platforms

-Best for: Large SMEs or mid-market businesses with complex multi-regulatory environments (PDPA + MAS + ISO 27001 + SOC 2)
+Best for: Larger SMEs or mid-market businesses juggling multiple regulatory frameworks (PDPA + MAS + ISO 27001 + SOC 2)

-What you get: Broad governance, risk, and compliance (GRC) platform covering multiple frameworks and jurisdictions
+What you get: A broad governance, risk, and compliance platform covering multiple frameworks and jurisdictions

-Limitations: Significant cost, implementation complexity, often overkill for PDPA-only needs
+Limitations: Significant cost, complex implementation, often overkill for PDPA-only needs

 Cost: S$500 to S$2,000+/month

-PSG eligible: May be eligible depending on solution and provider
+PSG eligible: May be eligible depending on vendor

 AI capability: Varies widely